 Note: This option isn't ideal for long-term storage, as temperature can't be controlled.

 Wine Cabinet or Fridge

 The wine cabinet or refrigerator storage option is very popular amongst wine professionals and merchants, as it's very effective for maintaining the perfect temperature of wine without compromising its quality.
-Besides, this storage option is available in various sizes, and can even be used in homes by wine lovers.
+Besides, this storage option is available in various sizes and dimensions, and can even be used in homes by wine lovers.

 This makes a wine fridge the best wine storage option for most people.

 Optimum Wine Storage Conditions

 Sufficient ventilation in wine storage is essential, as this prevents musty odour that can taint the wine and cork from entering it.

 Keep Away From Light & Vibrations

 From research, it's recommended that wine is always kept in a dark cool room.
 This is because direct light (sunlight/fluorescent ) is a factor that causes wines to age prematurely, and change aroma, taste, and colour, resulting in total damage.

 If you don't have a dark room, you can also wrap the wine bottle completely using a cloth or keep it inside a box with the absence of light.